 Yestermorrow's 11-week Woodworking Certificate program gives amateurs and aspiring professionals a solid grounding in woodworking and furnituremaking techniques, led by Yestermorrow's talented and nationally recognized faculty.
 Skills learned in the Certificate program include design and drafting, wood selection and preparation, joinery, traditional hand skills, sharpening, power tool techniques, and finishing.
 The curriculum has a strong focus on the integration of design in the woodworking process, part of Yestermorrow's core philosophy of design/build.

-We will be offering the Woodworking Certificate twice in 2014.
-The program dates are February 2-April 18, 2014 and September 7th-November 21st, 2014.
-Classes are generally scheduled 9am-5pm Monday through Friday, with some occassional weekend shop days and evening lectures/shop time.
+The program dates for 2017 are: February 6-April 21 and September 4 - November 17, 2017.
+Classes are generally scheduled 9am-5pm Monday through Friday, with some occasional weekend shop days and evening lectures/shop time.

-Tuition for the 2014 sessions is $7200, plus $175 materials fee, food and lodging.
+Tuition for the 2017 sessions is $8500, plus $300 materials fee, food and lodging.
 Depending on what independent projects students choose, there will be additional costs for purchasing wood as well.
 A variety of lodging and meal options are available on campus and in the nearby community.
-Please contact us for more information and to apply.
+Please contact us for more information.

-Students in the Woodworking Certificate are accepted through a rolling admission process on a first-come, first-served basis.
-All experience levels are welcome; however we recommend that absolute beginners complete Yestermorrow's Intro to the Woodshop, Powertools for Women, Woodworking for Women, Boxmaking or an equivalent class or training program prior to enrolling.
+All experience levels are welcome; however we recommend that absolute beginners complete Yestermorrow's Intro to the Woodshop, Powertools for Women, or an equivalent class or training program prior to enrolling.